keltia/erc-checktls/README.md

     go get github.com/keltia/cryptcheck
     go get github.com/keltia/observatory

+I also use a number of external modules:

+	github.com/atotto/encoding/csv
+	github.com/gobuffalo/packr
+	github.com/ivpusic/grpool
+	github.com/pkg/errors
+	github.com/olekukonko/tablewriter

+If you want to run `make test`` you will need these:

+	github.com/stretchr/testify/assert
+	github.com/stretchr/testify/require

 With Go 1.11+ and its modules support, it should work out of the box with

     go get github.com/keltia.erc-checktls